Kianibound/js-interview-questions/README.md

 In this example, we define a memoize function that takes a function func as its argument and returns a new function that caches the results of func.
 The cached results are stored in an object cache, using a stringified version of the arguments as the key.

 We then define a fibonacci function that calculates the nth number in the Fibonacci sequence.
 We create a new memoized version of this function using memoize, and call it with the argument 10 twice.
-The first time, it calculates the result using the recursive Fibonacci algorithm, but the second time it returns the result from the cache, which saves time and resource
+The first time, it calculates the result using the recursive Fibonacci algorithm, but the second time it returns the result from the cache, which saves time and resource.

+## 22-What is Hoisting in JavaScript? <a name="q22" />

+Hoisting is a JavaScript behavior where variable and function declarations are moved to the top of their respective scopes during the compilation phase, before any code is executed.
+This means that a variable or function can be used before it has been declared in the code.
+However, the behavior of hoisting differs based on the type of variable or function declaration.

+## 23-Explain `var` , `let` and `const` hoisting in JavaScript? <a name="q23" />

 [Back to top](#top1)